TimRichter/CId/README.md

 Definitions of a category, a functor, a natural transformation.

+### Graph.lidr

+Defines type of directed graphs

 ### FreeCatOnGraph.lidr

-Definition of graphs, construction of the free category on a graph.
+Construction of the free category on a directed graph.

+### EqCat.lidr

+The discrete category on a type: morphisms are the equalities.

+### TypeCat.lidr

+Type is a category with maps as morphisms.

-### FinSet.lidr
+### FinSCat.lidr

-The category (or rather a sceleton of the category) of finite sets:
+A sceleton of the category of finite sets:

 Nat is the type of objects.

 Hom m n is Vect m (Fin n) (rather than (Fin m) -> (Fin n)) to have function extensionality.

+### DecProp.lidr

+Attempt to model decidable propositions using typeclasses.
+Not really used so far...

+### Prop.lidr

+Defines IsProp and proves Uip in some variants.

+### Preorder.lidr

+Preorders (without Categories).
+May be unnecessary.

+### FunExtAxiom.lidr

+Function extensionality axiom.
+Needed for FunCat and CatCat.

+### FunCat.lidr

+Functor category ... incomplete.

+### CatCat.lidr

+Category of categories ... incomplete.